openelections/docs/preprocessing.md

 ## Data entry

-For those records that have to be manually typed in, each state data repository will contain instructions for doing so and a sample CSV template with a header row and, where necessary, sample data.
-CSV files should follow the [generated filename standards](http://docs.openelections.net/archive-standardization/) for the project, and be placed year-specific folders in the state's data repository.
+For those records that have to be manually typed in, see our [data entry](http://docs.openelections.net/data-entry/) page.

 ## Supporting code